Jordan’s Principle

 How to access Public Services and Supports through Jordan’s Principle

 Who is Eligible?
 All First Nations children (0-18) who live on or off reserve.
 A referral to Jordan’s Principle can be made for a single child or a group of children.
-Requests for reimbursement can be made dating back to April 2009.
-At this time, Atikameksheng Anishnawbek is focusing on the children who reside in the community.
+On and off community members whose children are registered with Atikameksheng or has a parent who is registered with Atikameksheng Anishnawbek.
 If you have questions, please call us.

 What is covered?
 All public services and supports.
 If your child has any unmet services or support needs, we can assist with an application.